Management of Resource at the Network Edge for Federated Learning: Management of Resources

-The problem of the configuration of services and applications at the edge is generally know as the deployment problem.
-In edge computing, when a collection of end-user devices require service at the edge, first the potential edge server must be determined via discovery.
+The problem of the configuration of services and applications at the edge is generally known as the deployment problem.
+In edge computing, when a collection of end-user devices require service at the edge, first, the potential edge server must be determined via discovery.
 The most suitable edge node will be chosen as the edge server for execution.
-Two different scenarios must be considered for this operation that in which the server is near to the end-users, and that in which the potential server resides in another geographic region.
+Two different scenarios must be considered for this operation: one in which the server is near to the end-users; and one in which the potential server resides in another geographic region.

-In~\cite{jiang2020edge}, the authors define the deployment problem, as a bi-criteria optimization problem with objectives of minimization of edge network delay and the cost of deploying computing resources.
+In~\cite{jiang2020edge}, the authors define the deployment problem as a bi-criteria optimization problem with objectives of minimization of edge network delay and the cost of deploying computing resources.

 Generally, a service that fulfills requests from user devices must be offloaded onto one or to a set of edge nodes.
-However, this is only possible knowing the capabilities of the target edge nodes and matching the node capabilities with the requirements of services or applications (such as the expected load and amount of resources required), specifically when there are multiple clusters of edge nodes available in the same geographic location.
+However, this is only possible if knowing the capabilities of the target edge nodes are known so that a match of the node capabilities with the requirements of services or applications can be evaluated.

 Three virtualization technologies are often used in edge deployment: Virtual Machines (VM), containers, and unikernels.
 A VM provides an abstract machine that uses device drivers targeting the abstract machine, while a container provides an abstraction of operating system.
-A hypervisor runs VMs that have their operating system using hardware VM support.
-Containers on a host (edge server) share the same kernel, thus they require an underlying operating system that provides the basic services for all the containerized applications using virtual-memory support to isolation.
+A hypervisor runs VMs that have their the operating system using hardware VM support.
+Containers on a host (edge server) share the same kernel; thus, they require an underlying operating system that provides the basic services for all the containerized applications using virtual-memory support to isolation.
 The use of containers involves a lower overhead when compared with VMs, especially in environments with thousands of deployed containers.
-However, the service isolation in container systems can limit access to resource.
-Unikernels are similar to container but with its own kernel.
+However, the service isolation in container systems can limit access to resources.
+Unikernels are similar to containers but with their own kernel.